evolvingstuff/vdw2/content/posts/majority-of-pregnant-women-do-not-get-400-iu-of-vitamin-d-daily.md

 │   │   inner_content: `It is strange that the abstract barely mentions Vitamin D,%%% while their table shows it is the most needed`
 │   │   children:
 │   │   ├── TextNode
-│   │   │   full_match: `It is strange that the abstract barely mentions Vitamin D,%%% while their table shows it is the most needed`
+│   │   │   full_match: `It is strange that the abstract barely mentions Vitamin D,` │   │   │   inner_content: `It is strange that the abstract barely mentions Vitamin D,` │   │   ├── NewlineNode
+│   │   │   full_match: `%%%`
+│   │   │   inner_content: ``
+│   │   ├── TextNode
+│   │   │   full_match: ` while their table shows it is the most needed`
-│   │   │   inner_content: `It is strange that the abstract barely mentions Vitamin D,%%% while their table shows it is the most needed`├── TextNode
+│   │   │   inner_content: ` while their table shows it is the most needed`├── TextNode
 │   full_match: `\n`
 │   inner_content: `\n`├── ImgNode
 │   full_match: `{img type=&quot;attId&quot; attId=&quot;19870&quot; width=&quot;600&quot;}`